Scientific Name

 Fertilizing: Feed with low-balanced fertilizer to keep your plants happy and healthy.
 Use a diluted dose of half the strength recommended on the package.

-Repotting: Repot your plants when they outgrow their current pot by moving them out to a larger container to hold the plant better.
+Repotting: Repot your plants when they outgrow their current pot by moving them to a larger container to hold the plant better.

 Propagation: Phedimus can be grown from seeds, division, or stem cuttings.